-The need to capture knowledge: With 10,000 baby boomers retiring daily,7 recruiters advising employees to change jobs every three years,8 and Millennials averaging two to three jobs in their first five years out of college,9 people are leaving their jobs at a rapid rate - and taking valuable acquired knowledge with them.
-Companies need to find ways to capture and easily share this knowledge across their organizations.
+The need to capture knowledge:

+10,000 Baby Boomers are retiring daily,7 the average person changes jobs every four years,8 and workers are quitting at the highest rate in decades-and taking valuable acquired knowledge with them.9 Companies need to find ways to capture and easily share this knowledge across their organizations.

-The need to manage information: Today's explosion of data shows no sign of slowing,10 and that means there's more information available in the workplace than ever - and also that it can be far more difficult to find and use.
+The need to manage information:

+Today's explosion of data shows no sign of slowing, and that means there's more information available in the workplace than ever - and also that it can be far more difficult to find and use.
 Companies have to be able to manage this information so that it's readily accessible to employees.

-The need for speed: The rapid pace of business requires that employees have the agility to collaborate more easily and efficiently, in order to meet key business goals such as higher productivity, faster time to market, and lower cost of operations.
+The need for speed:

+The rapid pace of business requires that employees have the agility to collaborate more easily and efficiently, in order to meet key business goals such as higher productivity, faster time to market, and lower cost of operations.
 That requires improved processes for connecting and communicating with each other.